 English – Reading

-Children read twice a week, once with the teacher and once with the teaching assistant.
+Children read three times a week, with the teacher and with the teaching assistant.
 The teacher plans both sessions and chooses the books.
 The guided reading book is sent home and the teacher/TA writes in each child’s reading diary to inform parents which pages are to be read and anything that could be practised at home.
 Parents are also encouraged to write in the diary.
-Towards the end of the year children are given comprehension questions to discuss at home.

 Children are able to take home a bedtime book from the class library.
 This is a book of their choice that they can share with somebody at home.
 During the day we have story time where the teacher reads to the children and discusses the story.
 Children are also able to bring in a favourite book from home that they would like to share with the class.